enwi/RNGBridgeDoc/mqtt.md

 BXX indicates the bit of the number

 ## Other messages
-On connection to the MQTT Broker `RNG to WiFi` will send a connection message which indicates that the device is online.
+On connection to the MQTT Broker `RNGBridge` will send a connection message which indicates that the device is online.
 This message is being retained as long as the connection to the Broker stays alive.
-If `RNG to WiFi` is being disconnected due to different reasons the broker will send a last will message.
+If `RNGBridge` is being disconnected due to different reasons the broker will send a last will message.
 This disconnect message is also being retained.
-So whenever another client subscribes to the topic it will be notified on whether `RNG to WiFi` is online or offline.
+So whenever another client subscribes to the topic it will be notified on whether `RNGBridge` is online or offline.

 ### Connect message
 ```